Easy Olive Oil Sourdough Bread

 - Measure and add your ripe sourdough starter with the wet ingredients to the bowl of your stand mixer or a large mixing bowl.
 Mix well.

 - Add the dry ingredients and mix in your stand mixer for about 8 minutes.
-If you don’t have a stand mixer you can use a Danish dough hook to mix this dough by hand.
+If you don’t have a stand mixer, you can use a Danish dough hook to mix this dough by hand.

 - It should be a somewhat shaggy dough.

-NOTE: Be sure to use a mature sourdough starter for this recipe.
+TIP: Be sure to use a mature sourdough starter for this recipe.
 If your starter is still young, you can add 1 g of commercial yeast to help the dough rise.

 2. Bulk Fermentation, Stretch and Fold